Salomón Huerta: Work

-Her work was included in the Whitney Biennial, New York, in 2000.
-In 2024, her work was included in at the Pérez Art Museum Miami, Florida, and Los Angeles County Museum of Art, California, among others.
+His work was included in the Whitney Biennial, New York, in 2000.
+In 2024, his work was included in the Pérez Art Museum Miami, Florida, and Los Angeles County Museum of Art, California, among others.

 Let Everything Else Burn

-In 2012 Huerta published the artist book Let Everything Else Burn, a collection of short autobiographical texts paired with well-known artworks and archived images concerning his personal history and past.
+In 2012, Huerta published the artist book Let Everything Else Burn, a collection of short autobiographical texts paired with well-known artworks and archived images concerning his personal history and past.